keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 ### Step 4: Install demo projects

 There are three projects being created then running `./install-cloudautomation-workshop.sh`
-1. demo-delivery: two stage delivery of the simplenode app
+1. *demo-delivery*: two stage delivery of the simplenode app
-2. release-validation: a simple quality gate project to demo automating release validation
+2. *release-validation*: a simple quality gate project to demo automating release validation
-3. keptnwebservice: a simple project to deploy the "Sample CI/CD Web Interface" to trigger keptn sequences
+3. *devopstools*: a simple project to deploy some helper DevOps tools, e.g: "Sample CI/CD Web Interface" to trigger keptn sequences

 Here some more information!
 The core demo project is called `demo-delivery`.
 It is a two stage delivery pipeline of services with the name pattern tnt-TENANTID-svc.